FAQs

 As a responsible developer we are committed to transparency and ensuring fairness in the agreement process.
 All the option agreements with landowners for Light Valley Solar were signed voluntarily, with each landowner being advised by independent solicitors to ensure they fully understood the terms and implications so they could make an informed decision on whether to sign the agreement.

-Any extension of the life of Light Valley Solar would be dependent on new negotiations with landowners and new planning consent.
+Any extension of the life of Light Valley Solar would be dependent on new negotiations with landowners and a new planning consent being obtained (as the DCO for Light Valley Solar will require decommissioning after 60 years).